Libaration/Libaration.github.io/_posts/2020-08-15-my_oo_ruby_cli_project.markdown

 This allowed me to easily list them using terminal table iterating through each object and calling upon those keys to return their values.

 A problem I quickly ran into was when loading an accounts match history if I specified to load more than 10 games.
-The progam only taking advantage of one thread at a time would hang and a user could easily think it has crashed or stop functioning.
+The progam, only taking advantage of one thread at a time would hang and a user could easily think it has crashed or stopped functioning.
 I used the gem tty-progressbar to show a visual representation of what the program was currently doing and so the user could see it was just loading a large amount of data and was in fact still running.

-All of these gems I knew absolutely nothing about when I first began this project but after googling and looking through the docs endlessly I can say I'd be comfortable using them again if needed.
+All of these gems I knew absolutely nothing about when I first began this project, but after googling and looking through the docs endlessly I can say I'd be comfortable using them again if needed.
-This project humbled me in many ways and pushed me to learn more to make the gem as good as I could.
+This project humbled me in many ways and pushed me to learn more to make the gem as well as I could.
 I'm excited to see what's in store for future projects and looking forward to being pushed out of my comfort zone to learn more!